ccnets-team/causal-rl/README.md

 - **CausalRL - Inverse**

-    - Estimates the state based on the current action.
         -  *Training Flow: action -> state -> action*
     - More advantageous when there is not a significant difference between state size and action size.
     - Faster compared to classic and hybrid.